 At that time, of course, I had all kinds of fiançals with nice young men, but I did not want to get married, because they were all short romances.
 Except for one man, Yunis Bahri, I have been married with him for a few months, he was my great love.
 I met him in the Monte Carlo casino in 1928.
 He came to sit at the table with Mama and was looking at me all the time.
 I fell in love, we got engaged in The Hague in 1929, with reception at Hotel Des Indes.
 I was so happy!
 Yunis had been through so much, he was born in Mosul in Iraq, his father had been Governor of Baghdad, he was a journalist and traveled all over the world, he could tell so nicely.
 Mama loved him too, but my aunts did not trust him and did not think he was a good party to me.
 That was growing and so I was sent out to find out at the Dutch Embassy in Paris who my fiancée Yunis Bahri really was and whether his stories were right.
 On 5 December 1930 I went by train to Paris, for the first time without my mother, and I found out at the consulate who my love was.
 In part, his stories were true, and in part they were not true, his father had not been a Governor of Baghdad.
 The consul advised me not to marry him and that I had to take care.
 Then I ended the engagement, he lied too much and he had always asked for money.

-Shortly thereafter I got a relationship with a Turkish boy, Djamel he was called.
+Shortly thereafter I got a relationship with a Turkish boy, Cemal Tollu he was called.
 He invited me to come to Istanbul and I went there and there I painted.
 He was a sweet boy, but he too did not fit me.

-After that I was dating a French young painter, Gérard he was called, we were very in love, but we got into a fight and that was it.
+After that I was dating a French young painter, Gérard Vullimay was his name, we were very in love, but we got into a fight and that was it.
 Then there were Maurice and Léon, but with them it became nothing.

 And then Yunis came back into my life.
 He wrote to me that he had a job in Berlin and asked me to come there.
 I was busy in Paris at the time, painted a lot and had exhibitions, so I did not really want to, but he kept insisting and then I went anyway, by train on 5 December 1939.
 We celebrated Christmas in Berlin together and were married there, on 29 December 1939.
 Yunis worked for the German world broadcasting as a journalist for the Arab world, he had a radio program in which he read the news about Germany.
 He never told me anything about it and it is not until many years later that I learned that he was spying for the English.
 Shortly after our marriage I was already unhappy, Yunis came home late, then I was alone all night, with no one I knew.
 Yunis apologized then that he was obliged to go to the club and that he was sorry that I was alone.
 In April 1940 we were separated, at the same embassy of Afghanistan where we were also married.
 I left Berlin and came back to mama in The Hague on May 9, 1940, a few hours before the Germans invaded our country.